Continuing here our rundown of my 60 Favorite Fictional Artificial Intelligences.

 Continue reading Quantum Leap – Black on White on Fire [3.7]

 Sam leaps into Philip Dumont, a man who had been missing for years when lost at sea, who returned only to find that his ex-wife was about to marry someone else.
 Together with her on a cruise, he must convince his wife that he is still in love with her and prevent her from marrying a notorious gangster.
 At the same time, he must save his own life from the gangster’s wrath.

 Written by Deborah Pratt.
 Directed by Joe Napolitano

 Previous Episode: Maybe Baby • Next Episode: M.I.A.
 Continue reading Quantum Leap – Sea Bride [2.21]

 Sam leaps into FBI Agent Peter Langly, tasked with protecting witness Dana Berrenger from murder at the hands of a vindictive criminal.
 Because of suspicions that the criminal has an source inside the FBI, Sam improvises his own plan to save Dana, but the danger still persists.
 Eventually, Sam and Dana realize that the traitor is actually Langly, his own host.
 Nonetheless, Sam is able to save Dana from both the criminal and from Langly himself.

 Teleplay by Deborah Pratt and Donald P. Bellisario.
 Story by Paul M. Belous & Robert Wolterstorff and Deborah Pratt & Donald P. Bellisario.
 Directed by Christopher T. Welch

-Previous Episode: Animal Frat • Next Episode: All-Americans Continue reading Quantum Leap – Another Mother [2.13]
+Previous Episode: All-Americans • Next Episode: Freedom Continue reading Quantum Leap – Her Charm [2.15]